deriv-com/deriv-app/README.md

     1. You can simply deploy to root of the `gh-pages` branch with: `npm run deploy`.
     2. You can clean (remove `br_` folders and clear root) your `gh-pages` branch and deploy to root in a single command with `npm run deploy:clean`
     3. You can deploy to a folder in your `gh-pages` branch in order to separate from root app deployment and other folder deployments with: `npm run deploy:folder br_test_folder` (folder name must be prefixed with `br_`)
-2. Release to staging: simply run `npm run deploy:staging` and follow the instructions.
+2. Release to staging:
+    1. `git tag staging_v20191205 -m 'release staging'` # tag need to follow the format `staging.*`
+    2. `git push origin staging_v20191205`
-3. Release to production: simply run `npm run deploy:production` and follow the instructions.
+3. Release to production:
+    1. `git tag production_v20191205 -m 'release production'`
+    2. `git push origin production_v20191205`

 ## PR Guidelines
 1. Use the `developer 1|developer 2/task_name` format for PR titles. (e.g.: `dev1|dev2/fixed_emoji_issue`, `dev1/added_superfast_jellyfish`)